AICorpGlobal/Delegactor/README.md

 Still in beta/exporative development.
 [Read ActorFramework](./docs/ActorFramework.md) for a detailed understanding.

+> first round POC was usable in production
+> Now we are Re-engineering for million events per second and addressing scalability and incorporating Kafka stream processing, and minio/ceph block storage

 This numbers are per cluster.

 - Castle Proxy (old numbers )